- Watch this video with captions in English: Click the CC (closed captioning) button above.

 - Because of the unique nature, size, and shape of many materials, there are no holds and no renewals.

-Read these local newspaper stories about the collection.
+Read these local newspaper stories about the transition of the collection.

 - December 13, 2016: New home for Multicultural Center